jomaway/typst-teacher-templates/ttt-utils/lib/grading.typ

 }

-/// Generate a grade distribution with upper and lower point limits.
+/// Generate a grading scale with upper and lower point limits.
 ///
 /// - step (integer): smallest unit of a point.
 0.5 for half points and 1 for full points.
 /// - max (integer): total points which can be reached.
-/// ..args (float, integer, string, content): excepts conditional arguments with a lower bound followed by the grade as content or string.
+/// ..args (float, integer, string, content): excepts conditional arguments with a lower bound followed by the grade.
+See @@ihk-scale as example.
 /// -> array
-#let grades(step: 1, max: none, ..args) = {
+#let gen-scale(step: 1, max: none, ..args) = {
   assert(args.named().len() == 0)
   assert(step in (0.5,1), message: "only steps of [0.5] or [1] is supported.")
   let args = args.pos()